Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     'allauth.socialaccount',
 5. Underneath "AUTHENTICATION_BACKENDS" in your settings.py file add "SITE_ID = 1"
 6. Add "path('accounts', include('allauth.urls'))," to your urls.py file
-7. Add , include to this line "from django.urls import path" in the url.py file as shown "from django.urls import path, include"
+7. Add, include to this line "from django.urls import path" in the url.py file as shown "from django.urls import path, include"

 ### Python Migrations
 1. Type into the terminal "python3 manage.py migrate"
-    * I believe this migrates your files to the django website
+    * I believe this migrates your files to the Django website

-### Test the django environment
+### Test the Django environment
 1. In the terminal type "python3 manage.py runserver"
     * You may need to expose port 8000
     * You should see a page not found message
 2. In the navigation bar add /admin at the end and log using superuser details
     * I came across an error when logging in
-<a name="django-admin"></a>
+<a name="Django-admin"></a>
 ![index web](static/assets/images/development_cycle/django_admin_login_error.jpg)
     * To fix this issue

         ![index web](static/assets/images/development_cycle/django_admin_login_error_fix.jpg)

 3. Change domain Name in the sites section of the admin page (I had a bug here.
 See known bugs section for details on fix)
-    * I went with "fsa.example.com" and "Fitness Subsription App" for this project
+    * I went with "fsa.example.com" and "Fitness Subscription App" for this project
 4. Log out and quit server

 ### Install Django Allauth Part 2
 1. In urls.py file add / to the end of the path('accounts/') line
 2. in settings.py add " EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend' " under "SITE_ID"
 3. In admin go to emails
 4. Add new email (top right)
-5. Select Super user Email with serch Icon and update with verified and primary ticked
+5. Select Super user Email with search Icon and update with verified and primary ticked
-6. LOGOUT of admin - I didnt do this so thought it wasnt working
+6. LOGOUT of admin - I didn’t do this so thought it wasn’t working
-7. Go to the url path for the 8000 port like normal then add "/accounts/login" at the end
+7. Go to the URL path for the 8000 port like normal then add "/accounts/login" at the end
-    * this should take you to a log in page
+    * This should take you to a log in page
 8. Log in with the details of the user you created
     * If it worked it should redirect to a page with "/success" at the end
 9. In the terminal type in "pip3 freeze > requirements.txt"
 10. In the terminal type mkfir templates and then mkdir templates/allauth
-11. Commit changes to github
+11. Commit changes to GitHub

 ### Creating html templates
 1. In the terminal type "cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth/"
     * To check python version type "python --version" in the terminal as it has to match
     * -r means copy everything
-2. Delete any templates you dont plan to change
+2. Delete any templates you don’t plan to change
     * For this I deleted; "OpenID" and "tests"
 3. Add a base.html file under the "/templates/allauth" folder path
 4. In the base.html file you can either create your own or copy in a template